Summer 2014 NEWBio Graduate Bioenergy Scholarship Program Opens

 U.S. DOE's BETO Bioenergy KDF Legislative Library Available

 DOE's Bioenergy Technologies Office announced the release of a new Knowledge Discovery Framework (KDF) resource, a Legislative Library database where users can track federal legislation releveant to the production and use of biofuels in the U.S. Users can choose from a variety of search options to learn about specific members and committees to advance the U.S. biofuels industry.
 Links to full-text versions of bills and other relevant websites are provided.
 BETO Legislative Library.

 In the Spotlight

 Developments in Switchgrass Breeding

-Stacy Bonos (Rutgers University) will offer an update on her switchgrass research during the March 11 NEWBio webinar (connection details at right).
+Stacy Bonos (Rutgers University) offered an update on her switchgrass research during a recent NEWBio webinar (recorded here).
 "Switchgrass breeding is in its infancy," says Bonos, and "the big question is economics."
 Read more.

 New Markets for Bioenergy Crops